Menu

 On family altars, betel and areca nuts are indispensable offerings, symbolizing the respect of current generations for their ancestors.
 During Tết (Vietnamese New Year), trays of betel and areca nuts are placed on altars to attract prosperity and luck for the coming year.

 The areca nuts must be carefully chosen—large, green, and fresh—while the betel leaves should be intact and vibrant green.
 Betel is also used to welcome visitors who come to present their Tet (New Year) wishes.
-For more information, please read: A Traveler's Handbook for Tet Holiday in 2025.
+For more information, please read: A Traveler's Handbook for Tet Holiday.

 For ancestral offerings, the areca nuts and betel leaves must be fresh and well-formed, reflecting the care and respect devoted to this tradition.